bluddy/dosbox-staging/progress.ai.md

 ### Basic Rules
 - Build with meson
 - Avoid touching libglad if you can - it's a mountain of trouble.
 Keep opengl and glad as is.
+- Commit to git after every change that passes compilation.

 ### Initial Analysis
 - Identified `dosbox.h` as a central, problematic header due to its extensive inclusions.